ChatScript/ChatScript/WIKI/ChatScript-System-Functions-Manual.md

 If a rule label is involved, optional third argument if given means only find enabled rules with that label.
 For usable, returns 1 if is can be used or null if it has been erased.
 The label `~` means the current rule.
 The label `0` means the top level rule above us  (if we are a rejoinder, otherwise it is the same as `~`).

+If ^getrule(label) is called from ^testpattern, then the label associated with the pattern will be used, if it has one.

 ### `^hasgambit ( topic )`